jimwhimpey/Valhalla-Island/source/_posts/2012-07-19-the-burning-house.markdown

 Apparently everyone is planning immediate overseas travel after their house burns down, that's why the passport gets saved.
 Passports are easily replaced, albeit for a price but they all expire and must be replaced at some future point regardless.

 A lot of cameras being saved.
 Some old ones which I imagine would be difficult to replace but mostly new cameras and new lenses.
-I suppose it's to document their flaming home turning into ashes.
+I suppose it's to document their flaming homes turning into ashes.

 Clothes?
 Urgh.